CyanBlob/FTCreate/README.md

 - Intuitive
 - Web and desktop application
 - No programming knowledge required
-- Ability to upload+compile code directly from EasyFTC; no Onbot Java required (_desktop only_)
+- Ability to upload+compile code directly from FTCreate; no Onbot Java required (_desktop only_)

 ## Long term goals
 - Auton generator
 - Ability to tweak generated code and merge with subsequently generated code

 ## Contact
-If you have any specific needs that aren't met by EasyFTC, or you need help using it, please feel free to email me at [andrew@robochargers.io](mailto:andrew@robochargers.io)
+If you have any specific needs that aren't met by FTCreate, or you need help using it, please feel free to email me at [andrew@robochargers.io](mailto:andrew@robochargers.io)